SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   4. Controller action and voice command to enable/disable data collection
   5. Multi-category awareness (Pro, Pro-AM, ...)
   6. Graphical Editor for Vocalics Settings inkl.
 Test-Modus...
-  7. Better answers by the Strategist, when a pitstop cannot be recommend
+  7. Better answers by the Strategist, when a pitstop cannot be recommended

 #### Race Center
   1. Multi-category awareness (Pro, Pro-AM, ...)